The fintech startup market is on the rise.

 We’ve mapped all the data on Uniswap V2, and then we’re going to map the data on Uniswap V3.
 We’re also looking at doing that across all the different blockchains and all the different decentralized exchanges.

-Adam Sheldon: The mission of Elevation Digital is to facilitate the digital transformation of economy.
+Adam Maxwell: The mission of Elevation Digital is to facilitate the digital transformation of economy.

 There is so much more to the digital economy than just trading or investing in cryptocurrencies, and there are very highly sophisticated instruments that represent truly remarkable innovations.